Dear Martin

-Dear Martin, published in 2017 by Crown Publishing Group, is a young adult novel by Nic Stone.
+Dear Martin, published in 2018 by Crown Publishing Group, is an adult novel by Nic Stone.
 It is Stone's debut novel, written as a reaction to the murder of Jordan Davis.
 The book appeared as #4 on The New York Times Best Seller list.

 Development and publication

-Stone began writing the book after a series of racially-charge events, including the 2012 murder of Jordan Davis, a 17-year-old who was killed by a man who shot several rounds into a car of teenagers over a dispute about loud rap music, and the 2014 shooting of Michael Brown.
+Stone began writing the book after a series of racially-charged events, including the 2012 murder of Jordan Davis, a 17-year-old who was killed by a man who shot several rounds into a car of teenagers over a dispute about loud rap music, and the 2014 shooting of Michael Brown.
 Stone was also inspired to write the book for her sons.
 Stone sold her book as a proposal, resulting in her writing and researching simultaneously over an eight-week period to develop a draft.
 Stone described the experience as "excruciating" and stated that she was not interested in repeating it.

 Dear Martin has been translated and published in Germany, Brazil, Indonesia, the Netherlands, UK, Turkey, and Romania.

 Plot

-Dear Martin follows Justyce McAllister, a high school student living in Atlanta and attending a predominantly white preparatory high school on a scholarship.
-Justyce is thrown to the ground and handcuffed by a white police officer.
-After the incident, Justyce attempts to make sense of life as a black teenager in the current political climate and begins writing letters to the spirit of Dr. Martin Luther King, Jr, asking himself, "What would Dr. King do if he were alive today?".
+The novel opens with a jarring incident that sets the tone for the racial tensions Justyce will face.
+Justyce is wrongfully arrested by a white police officer while trying to help his ex-girlfriend, Melo, who is intoxicated.
+This incident is pivotal as it catalyzes Justyce's introspection about his place in a society fraught with racial bias.
+It also marks the beginning of his personal project of writing letters to Dr. Martin Luther King Jr., a method he hopes will help him navigate and understand the challenges he faces.

+At Braselton Preparatory Academy, an elite and predominantly white school, Justyce experiences numerous microaggressions from his peers.
+Despite being a top student with a bright future, he constantly deals with subtle yet pervasive forms of racism.
+His best friend, Manny, who is also African American but from a wealthy background, often joins him in these struggles.
+The dichotomy between Justyce's and Manny's socioeconomic statuses highlights the complex interplay between race and class.

+The novel's tension escalates through a series of classroom debates in Mr. Rivers’ Societal Evolution class, where issues of race and privilege are frequently discussed.
+During these debates, Justyce's classmates often exhibit ignorance or outright racism, which exacerbates his sense of alienation.
+A significant moment occurs when Jared, a white classmate, argues that America is a meritocracy and that race is no longer a significant barrier to success.
+This interaction fuels Justyce's frustration and deepens his disillusionment with the supposed equality of American society.